controllerface/quickhull3d-joml/README.md

 - Directories that did not contain source code or tests were removed (`/site`, `/checkstyle`, and `/eclipse`)
 - Using IntelliJ, most common code change suggestions were applied, mainly to bring the code forward to more modern Java idioms, for example:
   - Where applicable, non-indexed (for-each) loops were used instead of indexed for loops
+  - Where applicable, if/else blocks or other patterns that are less explicit or more verbose, were replaced with modern switch expressions.
   - Instances of `StringBuffer` were replaced with `StringBuilder`
   - Unused functions and fields were removed, as well as commented out code
   - Several `protected` fields and methods were made `private` or package-private where they did not need to be exposed, as there did not seem to be any use case for sub-classing
+    - Classes were also made final to communicate this intent explicitly
   - Several logging calls were parameterized instead of using concatenation
     - Unnecessary calls to `LOG.isDebugEnabled()` were removed as a result
 - My personal code-style settings were applied to the project